JNRowe/jnrowe.github.io/articles/tips/Custom_locations_in_the_GTK_filechooser.rst

 ``gtk-key-theme-name`` in :doc:`emacs_gtk_shortcuts`.

-All of the settings above are configurable with a :abbr:`GUI (Graphical User Interface)` if you use gnome or xfce_, but for those of who don’t use those desktop environments editing the :file:`~/.gtkrc-2.0` is a reasonable solution.
+All of the settings above are configurable with a :abbr:`GUI (Graphical User Interface)` if you use GNOME or Xfce_, but for those of who don’t use those desktop environments editing the :file:`~/.gtkrc-2.0` is a reasonable solution.

 .. image:: /.images/2009-10-01-GTK_filechooser-mini.png